benherber/Lucid-DPT-VSCode-Extension/README.md

 ## Contributing

 Please feel free to submit issues and PRs as well as make forks of your own, the language is still is a work in progress and so is this extension!
+The syntax highlighting is defined in `lucid.tmLanguage.yml` and converted to the necessary JSON format using the [TextMate Languages Extension](https://marketplace.visualstudio.com/items?itemName=pedro-w.tmlanguage).

 **Enjoy!**